-- Follicular phase: Also known as the proliferative phase, it includes the development of primary follicle and Graafian follicle, and then to ovulation, along with the regeneration of endometrium.
+- Follicular phase: Also known as the proliferative phase, it includes the development of the primary follicle and Graafian follicle, and then to ovulation, along with the regeneration of the endometrium.

 The pituitary releases Gonadotropins (LH and FSH) with a gradual increase in their level to stimulate follicular development.
 In the middle of the cycle, the level reaches its peak, and LH induces the rupture of the Graafian follicle.

 The growing follicle releases estrogen, and estrogen levels increase at the midpoint.

 - Luteal phase: Also known as the secretory phase, it involves the formation of the Corpus luteum from the remaining portion of the Graafian follicle.
 It secretes progesterone needed for endometrium maintenance and implantation of the fertilized ovum.
 In the absence of fertilization, the corpus luteum degenerates, followed by the menstrual phase, after which the new cycle begins.

 - Occurs at the ampullary region of the fallopian tube

 - Once a sperm comes into contact with the zona pellucida of the ovum, it induces certain changes in the membrane to prevent the entry of any further sperms.